-5.9 The quorum for a meeting of the board is a majority of the voting representatives of the board who hold office at that time and are not suspended from office.
+5.9 The quorum for a meeting of the council is a majority of the councillors of the council who hold office at that time and are not suspended from office.

-5.10 Clause 5.9 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the board.

-- 5.11 A meeting of the board must be adjourned if a quorum is not present: - (a) at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or - (b) within half an hour after the time designated for the holding of the meeting, or - (c) at any time during the meeting. - 5.12 In either case, the meeting must be adjourned to a time, date and place fixed: - (a) by the chairperson, or - (b) in the chairperson's absence, by the majority of the voting representatives present, or - (c) failing that, by the executive officer. - 5.13 The executive officer must record in the board's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the board, together with the names of the voting representatives present. - Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the safety and welfare of voting representatives, board staff and members of the public may be put at risk by attending the meeting because of a natural disaster (such as, but not limited to flood or bushfire), the chairperson may, in consultation with the executive officer and, as far as is practicable, with each voting representative, cancel the meeting.
-Where a meeting is cancelled, notice of the cancellation must be published on the board's website and in such other manner that the board is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 5.15 Where a meeting is cancelled under clause 5.14, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the board or at an extraordinary meeting called under clause 3.3.
+- 5.10 Clause 5.9 does not apply if the quorum is required to be determined in accordance with directions of the Minister in a performance improvement order issued in respect of the council.Note: Clause 5.10 reflects section 368(2) of the Act. - 5.11 A meeting of the council must be adjourned if a quorum is not present: - (a) at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or - (b) within half an hour after the time designated for the holding of the meeting, or - (c) at any time during the meeting. - 5.12 In either case, the meeting must be adjourned to a time, date and place fixed: - (a) by the chairperson, or - (b) in the chairperson's absence, by the majority of the councillors present, or - (c) failing that, by the general manager. - 5.13 The general manager must record in the council's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the council, together with the names of the councillors present. - 5.14 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the safety and welfare of councillors, council staff and members of the public may be put at risk by attending the meeting because of a natural disaster (such as, but not limited to flood or bushfire), the mayor may, in consultation with the general manager and, as far as is practicable, with each councillor, cancel the meeting.
+Where a meeting is cancelled, notice of the cancellation must be published on the council's website and in such other manner that the council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 5.15 Where a meeting is cancelled under clause 5.14, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the council or at an extraordinary meeting called under clause 3.3.

-Entitlement of the public to attend board meetings
+Entitlement of the public to attend council meetings

-5.16 Everyone is entitled to attend a meeting of the board and committees of the board.
-The board must ensure that all meetings of the board and committees of the board are open to the public.
+5.16 Everyone is entitled to attend a meeting of the council and committees of the council.
+The council must ensure that all meetings of the council and committees of the council are open to the public.

-- 5.17 Clause 5.16 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.18 A person (whether a voting representative or another person) is not entitled to be present at a meeting of the board or a committee of the board if expelled from the meeting:
+- 5.17 Clause 5.16 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.18 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or

-- (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the board has, by resolution, authorised the person presiding to exercise the power of expulsion.
+(b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.